 - Completely release the air throughout your exhalations.

-- Now Take few normal breaths and relax.
+- Now Take a few normal breaths and relax.

-Initially practice daily, 3-4 rounds/session with a normal breathing pause in-between round.
+Initially practice daily, 3-4 rounds/session with a usual breathing pause in-between round.
 Increase your practice time to about five minutes daily.
-For deeper meditative experience, increase your time to 15 minutes.
+For more profound meditative experience, increase your time to 15 minutes.

-At starting begin with a count of 4 seconds inhalation and 8 seconds retention.
-Gradually increase it by 1-2 sec/every week, when practised daily.
+At starting, begin with a count of 4 seconds inhalation and 8 seconds retention.
+Gradually increase it by 1-2 sec/every week, when practiced daily.
 Practice without strain to a count as per individual comfort

 Best time for doing Ujjayi pranayama